We treat our clients the way we deal with each other: with kindness, respect and integrity. This philosophy guides everything we do.

 Justin and Kristen at a Nevada football game

 I am the Operations Manager at Open Window.

 My background and experience are in information technology.
 I graduated from the University of Nevada in 1994 with a degree in computer information systems.
 I worked for various companies and within the federal courts doing systems and network administrative work before joining Open Window.

 My husband, Mike, and I have two sons.
 We enjoy everything outdoors that Nevada offers in abundance and cheering for our boys’ baseball teams and University of Nevada Wolfpack.

 Mike, John, Patrick, & Stacy Barry

-I joined Open Window as an Administrative Assistant in April, 2018.
-I have a Bachelor of Science degree in Wildlife Ecology and Environmental Science from the University of Nevada.
+Prior to my partnership with Open Window, I earned a Bachelor of Science degree in Wildlife Ecology and Environmental Science from the University of Nevada, Reno.

 I enjoy painting, crochet, hiking, being with my cats and entertaining family and friends.
 Above all, I like interacting with people, listening to them and learning from their experiences.

 Lindsey and Eric at Mendenhall Glacier in Juneau, Alaska